 Cervical screening.
-It’s a five minute test that could potentially save your life.
+It’s a five-minute test that could potentially save your life.
 Research by Public Health England (PHE) has found that 90% of women would be likely to take a test that prevents cancer.
-Despite this, 1 in 4 women in the UK fail to attend their appointment.
+Despite this, 1 in 4 women in the UK fails to attend their appointment.
 The fact that screening is now at its lowest in 20 years is rather scary, especially when you consider that 83% of cervical cancer cases can be prevented.
 Reasons for not attending include things such as embarrassment, worrying it’ll be painful, and simply not having the time.
 In the spirit of things, today’s post is all about encouraging you to go for your cervical screening.

-Now, most of us will be aware of what a cervical screening is, but if you’re still not sure, let me break it down for you.
+Now, most of us will be aware of what cervical screening is, but if you’re still not sure, let me break it down for you.
 It’s a test simply to check the health of your cervix.
 It’s not a test for cervical cancer, but to pick up on changes that could potentially lead to it if left untreated.
 The most common of these changes being the HPV virus, which is the cause of nearly all types of cervical cancers.
-While you can choose whether or not you have a cervical screening, going for your appointment is the best way to protect yourself from cervical cancer.
+While you can choose whether or not you have cervical screening, going for your appointment is the best way to protect yourself from cervical cancer.
 In terms of what actually happens at your appointment, take a look at this handy guide from Jo’s Trust, where you can find out what happens at every step.

 In the UK, screening is offered to all women between the ages of 25 and 64.
 You’ll be invited every 3 to 5 years, depending on your age.
 When it comes to your first invitation, you’ll usually get it around 6 months before you turn 25.
 As someone with major health anxiety, I genuinely was relieved when my invitation for my first screening appointment arrived.
-There was been a lot of stuff in the media years before about how young women were being diagnosed with late stage cervical cancer because it hadn’t been caught early enough.
+There was been a lot of stuff in the media years before about how young women were being diagnosed with late-stage cervical cancer because it hadn’t been caught early enough.
 It was no surprise that when my letter arrived, I was straight on the phone booking my appointment.

 There are so many things we’re embarrassed to go to the doctors for.
-Anything in the downstairs area of course being top of that list!
+Anything in the downstairs area, of course, being top of that list!
 However, in this instance, we should all make like those folk on Embarrassing Bodies and just go for it.
 Obviously, I don’t mean go on telly and get your bits out.
 I mean just go ahead and make that appointment!
 It’s likely that your vagina will be one of many that the nurse will see that day.
 They won’t be judging what your bits look like, whether you’ve waxed or what they smell like.
-They will be all about dat cervix, I promise.
+They will be all about that cervix, I promise.

 A cervical screening test takes 5 minutes tops.
-In total you’ll be in your GP surgery for around 15 minutes.
+In total, you’ll be in your GP surgery for around 15 minutes.
 Realistically, it doesn’t take that much time out of your schedule.
 Most people work Monday to Friday, 9 to 5 (generally are the opening hours of most surgeries), so it’s understandable why you may not rush to get it booked in.
 No one wants to be spending a day’s holiday in a doctor’s waiting room, do they?
 But recently, more surgeries are extending their opening hours, offering weekends, early morning and evening appointments.
-This means that theoretically it’s a lot easier to go for your screening – so take advantage of them!
+This means that theoretically, it’s a lot easier to go for your screening – so take advantage of them!
 This may not be the case for everyone, but it’s worth looking into it to see if your surgery offers a time that would be more convenient for you.

 This is a tricky one because everyone’s different in how they handle pain.
 Saying that you won’t feel a thing is a bit of a lie, but personally, I didn’t find it painful.
 It’s more uncomfortable than anything else, but that discomfort is over in minutes.
 I was also lucky to have a lovely nurse who chatted to me throughout, which was a good distraction.
 The key thing is to tell your nurse if you’re anxious!
 She explained the test and what she would do, and she said that if at any point I felt any pain to tell her.
 She chatted away to me throughout the whole thing, and she explained what she was doing the entire time.
 We genuinely discussed our plans for Christmas at one point!

-Hopefully this post has given you a little insight and will put your mind at ease when it comes to cervical screening.
+Hopefully, this post has given you a little insight and will put your mind at ease when it comes to cervical screening.
 I didn’t want to get too technical when it comes down to the actual procedure, but I did want to give a few tips.
 I hope that settles some of your fears, or will at least motivate you to get it booked in.
 If you’d like some more information on cervical screening, take a look at the Jo’s Trust website.
 Here, you’ll find plenty of advice on how you can make your test more comfortable.
-In addition, there are sections providing help and support on going for your screening if you have experienced sexual violence, or if you have a learning disability.
+In addition, there are sections providing help and support on-going for your screening if you have experienced sexual violence, or if you have a learning disability.